dotnet/WatsonWebserver/README.md

 ## Version History

 Notes from previous versions are shown below (summarized to minor build)

+v1.5.x
+- Added a new constructor allowing Watson to support multiple listener hostnames
+- Retarget to support both .NET Core 2.0 and .NET Framework 4.6.2.
+- Fix for attaching request body data to the HttpRequest object (thanks @user4000!)

 v1.4.x
 - Retarget to .NET Framework 4.6.2